-- A complaint of Disability Discrimination is described in AP 3435 Discrimination and Harassment Investigations.
-The contact person is the Site Compliance Officer (SCO) at each campus or the San Diego Community College District’s Equal Opportunity and Diversity Office.
+- A complaint of disability discrimination is described in AP 3435 Discrimination and Harassment Investigations.
+The contact person is the 504 Officer at each campus.

 - The process can be initiated in several ways.
-Referral to the Site Compliance Officer can be made through DSPS or directly by the student.
-Site Compliance Officers can be located at the following link: https://www.sdccd.edu/about/departments-and-offices/human-resources/eeo-diversity/site-compliance-officer-committee.aspx.
+Referral to the 504 Officer can be made online, through DSPS, or directly by the student.
+504 Officers can be located at the following link: https://www.sdccd.edu/students/complaint-process/index.aspx